 The Annual Accounts contain estimated figures that are based on assumptions made by Renfrewshire IJB about the future or that which are otherwise uncertain.
 Estimates are made using historical expenditure, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates made.
-In applying these estimations, the IJB has no areas where actual results are expected to be materially different from the estimated used.

-Note 3: Events after the Balance Sheet Date
+Note 4: Events after the Balance Sheet Date

-The Annual Accounts were authorised for issue by the Chief Finance Officer on xx xxxx 2022.
+The Annual Accounts were authorised for issue by the Chief Finance Officer on 25 November 2022.
 Events after the balance sheet date are those events that occur between the end of the reporting period and the date when the Statements are authorised for issue.